gptix/gptix.github.io/coalkills.md

 ### My website: [https://gptix.github.io](https://gptix.github.io)
-Specifically, more discusion about work behind this essay:
+Specifically, more discussion about work behind this essay:

 ### Tools
-- Python3 - Language used to create, manipulate, and build visuZliations of data.
+- Python3 - Language used to create, manipulate, and build visuzliations of data.
 - Libraries - Numpy, Pandas, Seaborn, Plotly
 - Google Colab - Jupyter notebooks that can be used to code and explore.
 Many useful libraries available.
 Links to Github.
-- Github - provides repository space and organization to store and make avaiable code and assets.
+- Github - provides repository space and organization to store and make available code and assets.

 ### Lambda School
 A school training highly competent IT professionals.